-Sourdough starter is a thick mixture of flour and water that becomes bubbly, thanks to the fermentation process.
-It is used to create delicious sourdough bread, pancakes, waffles, pizza crust, and even cake!
+A sourdough starter is a thick mixture of flour and water that becomes bubbly, thanks to the fermentation process.
+It is used to create delicious sourdough bread, sourdough pancakes with discard, cinnamon rolls from sourdough starter, waffles, quick sourdough pizza crust, and even sourdough discard cake!
 In today’s blog post, we will be discussing the best ways to store sourdough starter (refrigerating, dehydrating, and freezing) so you can continue using it for many years to come.
 Let’s get started!

 If you are lucky enough to have an active sourdough starter, then you will want to learn how to store it properly so that you can keep it alive and use it often.

 If you don’t have one, it is easy to make your own sourdough starter.
-Just head to The Feathered Nester’s fast sourdough starter recipe (linked) with step-by-step instructions and yours will be ready in a week.
+Just head to The Feathered Nester’s make your own sourdough starter with step-by-step instructions and yours could be ready in a week.

 A sourdough starter is a living thing and, like all living things, it needs to be fed in order to stay alive.
 If you are not planning on baking sourdough bread or using your starter for another recipe within the next week or so, then it is best to store your starter in the fridge.